mick-schroeder/PotatoGame/ASSET_LICENSE.md

 ## Game Code
-All Swift, SpriteKit, and SwiftData source code in this repository is © 2025 Mick Schroeder, LLC. and licensed under the MIT License (see [LICENSE](./LICENSE)), **except** the Swift level template files, which are licensed under CC BY-NC 4.0 as noted above.
+All Swift, SpriteKit, and SwiftData source code in this repository is © 2025 Mick Schroeder, LLC. and licensed under the MIT License (see [LICENSE](./LICENSE)), **except** the Swift level template files located in `Resources/`, which are licensed under CC BY-NC 4.0 as noted above.

 ---